Krishnapada Ghosh

 Krishnapada Ghosh (1914–1987) was an Indian politician and trade unionist.
 He served as West Bengal Minister of Labour 1969–1970 and 1977–1985.
 He was a Central Committee member of the Communist Party of India (Marxist).
-He was also a member of the Working Committee of the Centre for Indian Trade Unions.
+He was also a member of the Working Committee of the Centre of Indian Trade Unions.

 Youth

 Born in 1914, Ghosh grew up in Khulna.
-In 1930 he moved to Calcutta, where he joined the student movement.
+In 1930, he moved to Calcutta, where he joined the student movement.
 Around 1935/1936 he became a member of the Bengal Labour Party and active in workers activism.
 After about a year, he became a card-carrying member of the Communist Party of India (along with other Labour Party members).
 When the Labour Party broke with CPI, he renounced his CPI party membership.

 Return to the Communist Party

-In 1945 he again joined CPI.
+In 1945, he again joined CPI.
 He became a key labour organizer amongst the Kidderpore dock workers and at Saxby and Farmers.
 Ghosh was jailed in 1948, and remained in prison until 1952.
 After being freed from jail, Ghosh took up a job at the CPI daily Swadhinata.

 Ghosh sided with CPI(M) in the party split.
 Ghosh won the Beliaghata North constituency seat in the 1967 West Bengal Legislative Assembly election.
 He obtained 21,387 votes (42.63%).
 He retained the Beliaghata North seat in the 1969 West Bengal Legislative Assembly election, obtaining 31,294 votes (66.10%).